Skip to content

 What are home insurance inspections?

-Home insurance inspections are assessments of a property's condition.
-These inspections evaluate the home's structure, systems, and potential hazards.
 The results of a home inspection are used to determine the risk involved in insuring a particular property and may estimate the replacement cost value.
 However, don’t confuse this with a buyer’s home inspection or an appraisal.

 • An appraisal is an estimate of the property’s value, which is determined based on similar homes in the area while taking into account the home’s age, features and size.